 IV.
-A LIFE OF CELEBRITY
+A Life of Celebrity

-How did German workers "find" Bebel, embrace him as "their emperor", and put their faith in Social Democracy's message?
+How did German workers "find" Bebel, embrace him as "their emperor," and put their faith in Social Democracy's message?
 In what ways did Bebel serve as a metaphorical hook on which German workers could hang their hopes and dreams?
-One answer was provided by a brickyard worker named Wenzel Holek.
-A leaflet smuggled into his workplace offered Holek a "revelation experience" that other Social Democrats remembered in similar terms:
+One answer was provided by a brickyard worker named Wenzel Holek.46 A leaflet smuggled into his workplace offered Holek a "revelation experience" that other Social Democrats remembered in similar terms:

-"The message of the leaflet swirled around in my head. [...]
-But when I compared what was said here about the workers with what was written about their demands and character [in the right-wing press], I realized that [...] the expressions they used against the workers - >oily fellows<, >traitors to the fatherland<, >agitators<, >subversives< - these just didn't agree at all with what I'd heard in the leaflet.
-But how was I to be certain who was actually right?"
+The message of the leaflet swirled around in my head. [...]
+But when I compared what was said here about the workers with what was written about their demands and character [in the rightwing press], I realized that [...] the expressions they used against the workers-"oily fellows," "traitors to the fatherland," "agitators," "subversives"-these just didn't agree at all with what I'd heard in the leaflet.
+But how was I to be certain who was actually right?

-Holek was looking for truth: "Where was someone who really professed socialism and could explain to me its principles and its views of the workers' situation?
-There I was - at a loss.
-And for a long time, I groped in the dark [...]."55
+Holek was looking for truth:

+Where was someone who really professed socialism and could explain to me its principles and its views of the workers' situation?
+There I was-at a loss.
+And for a long time I groped in the dark [...].

 Bebel was uniquely able to provide the spark of enlightenment and hope that Wenzel and millions like him yearned for.
 This emotional connection can hardly be overestimated.
-It may be true that more lies are told at a funeral than anywhere else on earth.
-Nevertheless, at Bebel's funeral in Zurich on 17 August 1913, the Austrian socialist leader and Bebel's friend Viktor Adler expressed a sentiment found in countless obituaries and memoirs: From Bebel, declared Adler, "emanated a warmth of the heart that necessarily embraced everyone who came close to him.
+Now, it may be true that more lies are told at a funeral than anywhere else on earth.
+Nevertheless, at Bebel's funeral in Zürich on August 17, 1913, the Austrian socialist leader and Bebel's friend Viktor Adler expressed a sentiment found in countless obituaries and memoirs: From Bebel, declared Adler, "emanated a warmth of the heart that necessarily embraced everyone who came close to him.
 He was not able to see the promised land, he did not see victory.
-But he saw the Aufmarsch of the army that will triumph."56
+But he saw the Aufmarsch of the army that will triumph."47

-Bebel's portrait often hung beside that of Martin Luther or Kaiser Wilhelm II on the walls of working-class homes.
+Bebel's portrait often hung beside that of Luther or Kaiser Wilhelm II on the walls of working-class homes.
 Or it replaced them.
-This, too, signalled an emotional connection, though it was one that was often ignored outside the Social Democratic milieu.
-Bebel's political enemies and foreign observers mistakenly believed they understood why he gained such stature as a political superstar.
-The British envoy in Dresden remarked as early as 1884 that "such is the eloquence of Bebel, that no topic is so mean that he cannot raise it in a few sentences to first-rate interest and importance".
-A few months later the envoy added that "[Saxony's] Minister of the Interior recently told me that the great orator's door-handles are nearly as excellent as his speeches".57 Prussia's minister of the interior, Robert Puttkamer, once voiced the same opinion: "Deputy Bebel is known to be the most
+This, too, signaled an emotional connection, though it was one that was often ignored outside the Social Democratic milieu.
+Bebel's political enemies and foreign observers believed they understood why he gained such stature as a political superstar.
+The British envoy in Dresden remarked as early as 1884 that "such is the eloquence of Bebel, that no topic is so mean that he cannot raise it in a few sentences to first-rate interest and importance."
+A few months later the envoy added that "[Saxony's] Minister of the Interior recently told me that the great orator's door-handles are nearly as excellent as his speeches."48 Prussia's minister of the interior, Robert Puttkamer, once voiced the same opinion: "Deputy Bebel is known to be the most capable and eloquent, as well as the most dangerous, of all Social Democrats. [...]
+I fear his oratory and the impression he has made upon the masses."49 However-and this is the more important point-nothing would be more mistaken than to see Bebel only as a great orator, as a cold, professional politician.50